 Wednesday, November 23

 At 5:30 p.m. park firefighters observed a smoke column at the top of the Chimney Tops, which is located about 5.5 miles from the city of Gatlinburg.
-Jordan said the fire was about 1.5 acres in size, located in the North Spire.
+Clay Jordan, deputy superintendent of the Great Smoky Mountains National Park, said the fire was about 1.5 acres in size and located in the North Spire.

 “As darkness approached, a firefighting team hiked up the mountain to size-up the fire.
 They discovered the fire burning among a rock scramble at the top,” said Jordan.
 “Accessing this area of Chimney Tops is about a quarter mile rock scramble, beyond the peak that most hikers climb to at the end of the Chimney Tops trail.